Our Pastoral Vision:

 There is a self-referral form you can complete if you would like to see the school nurse, this can be found by clicking here.
 You will need consent from a parent/guardian to complete this referral.
-If you do complete this form, we would also recommend that you let your tutor and Pastoral Lead Teacher know.
+If you do complete this form, we would also recommend that you let your tutor and a member of the pastoral team know.

 Text School Nurse

-Children at The High School Leckhampton will have access to a dedicated school counsellor who can offer support for pupils, appointments are made through the Pastoral Lead Teacher.
+Children at The High School Leckhampton will have access to a dedicated school counsellor who can offer support for pupils, appointments are made through the pastoral team.
 Consent from a parent/guardian is needed for a child to access this service.

 Education Welfare Support;

 The Trust employs a Welfare support worker who provides support to the school and parents with advice on improving attendance.

 Early Help is about getting timely and effective support to children, young people and their families who need it, and also focusses on how families can be supported to do things for themselves and build on their strengths.